core-wg/transport-indication/draft-ietf-core-transport-indication.md

 If a service's discovery process does not produce a URI but an address, host name and/or Service Binding Parameters, those can be converted to a CoAP URI, for which transport hints are already encoded in the parameters the URI is constructed from.
-An example of this is DNS server discovery {{?I-D.lenders-core-dnr}}.
+An example of this is DNS server discovery {{?I-D.ietf-core-coap-dtls-svcb}}.

 While it is up to the service to define the service's semantics, this section applies to any service